Colonies logo

 France

-If the tenant can terminate their lease agreement at any time, it is not the same for the landlord.
-The landlord is required to wait until the renewal date corresponding to the lease expiration.
-However, the landlord can terminate a lease for specific reasons and respecting notice periods.
+While the tenant can terminate their lease agreement at any time, it is not the same for the landlord.
+They are required to wait for the renewal date corresponding to the expiration of the lease.
+However, the owner can terminate a lease for specific reasons and by respecting notice periods.

 Definition of a residential lease